The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 Moreover, consider the action of $(st)$ on the span of $\{\a_s,\a_t,\a_u\}$.
 A similar computation shows that For $(st)^m$ to be trivial $[m]=0$ clearly suffices.
 When $[m] \ne 0$, the condition that $(st)^m$ is trivial is rather restrictive, implying that $[m] a_{t,u}= [m] a_{s,u}= 2[m] = [2][m]=0$.
 However, extremely degenerate possibilities do exist.

-Thus for many realizations, the condition that $[m_{st}]=0$ is redundant.
-For most applications, $\Bbbk$ will be a field or a complete local domain, and one must have $[m_{st}]=0$.
-Conversely, the assumption that $[m_{st}]=0$ does imply that $st$ has order dividing $m_{st}$ when acting on the span of the roots, but because $\hg$ may be larger than this span, the statement that one has a $W$-action is not redundant.
+Thus, condition (3) implies that $st$ has order dividing $m_{st}$ when acting on the span of the roots.
+However, this does not imply condition (4), because $\hg$ may be larger than this span.
+In the other direction, if $\Bbbk$ is a domain, or $m_{st}$ is odd for each pair $s,t$, then (4) implies (3).
+However, (3) and (4) are logically independent in general.

 The definition of a non-symmetric realization will be postponed to the Appendix, though we will still discuss them briefly in the main text.
 One allows for the possibility $a_{s,t} \ne a_{t,s}$.
 The only subtlety will be altering the condition that $[m_{st}]=0$.